BenTheNetizen/online-testing-app/README.md

 This project is built using the Django web framework.
 You can view the site [here!](https://www.mockexamapp.com)

-## Setting Up The Project on a Local Server
+## Setting up the project on a local server
 1. Open main directory
 2. Install dependencies `pip install -r requirements.txt`.
 3. Change `settings.py` to reflect that of `settings_dev.py`, inside the "settings_templates" folder